Online learning platform for parents of younger children with intellectual disabilities

 The online course is available in English, Greek, Hungarian, and Portuguese.

 Case management system handbook

 When parents face the fact that their children need professional help in their development, they are often confused: where to start, which therapy to choose, how long to do each of them.
 Due to their lack of information and despair to do as much as possible within the shortest possible time, they may choose therapies that are counterproductive to each other, as therapists do not communicate with each other.
 They are looking for answers online, not necessarily finding the most appropriate solutions and therapies.
 Ideally, there would be a group of experts consisting of movement therapists, speech therapists, psychologists, etc, who see the child as a “case” and would evaluate the condition and suggest the next therapy needed.

-We plan to put together a methodological handbook/guide/toolkit to establish such case- management centers, that would enable that helpers and any key figures in the life of the child to start to work as a team and to communicate with each other, evaluate the current condition of the child and suggest the next step.
+We put together a methodological handbook/guide/toolkit to establish such case-management centers, that would enable helpers and any key figures in the life of the child to start to work as a team and to communicate with each other, evaluate the current condition of the child and suggest the next step.
 This would release the parent from the responsibility of deciding about the therapies without having the necessary knowledge.

-The target group of this would be the therapists and the parents.
+The target group of this are the therapists and the parents.

 Training and mentoring framework for parent and peer advocates

 In several policy papers released by both European and foreign organizations, the inclusion of pupils with special educational needs and disabilities (SENDs) in daily classrooms has been described as a high priority.
 However, its implementation is affected by a variety of factors, some of which relate directly to the involvement and attitudes of the various stakeholders, including teachers and parents of typically developed children.
 Teachers and parents may behave in favor of inclusion, or embrace more divided educational environments.